matfallet/Quapth_Initiation/README.md

   - Select object
   - Lock or unlock the object
   - In the obtion "Annotation" you can do more thing :
-      -  Create annotation (rectangle or eclipse) with your own mesure
+      - "Specify annotation" : Create annotation (rectangle or eclipse) with your own mesure
       - Insert into hierarchy just the selected annotation, or resolve hierarchy of all annotation
       - Rotate your annotation with "transform annotations".
       - Duplicate or expand a annotation.